AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/theming.md

 You can find information about [theming](https://spectrum.adobe.com/page/theming/) on the Adobe Spectrum website.

-TODO: There's next to nothing on the Spectrum website about theming; ask Matthew where to find theming guidelines.
+**TODO:** There's next to nothing on the Spectrum website about theming; is it documented internally somewhere we can draw from?

 ## Theming Examples

-TODO: same for examples
+**TODO:** Same as above.